yongning0310/tp/docs/DeveloperGuide.md

     * 1a1.
 Flagship shows an error message.
       Use case resumes from step 1.

 * 1b.
-Internship entry has a duplicate already stored in `Flagship`.
+Internship entry has a duplicate already stored in Flagship.
     * 1b1.
 Flagship shows an error message.
       Use case resumes from step 1.